Verifying Equilibria in Finite-Horizon Probabilistic Concurrent Game Systems: Abstract

 \section{Abstract}

-Finite-horizon probabilistic multiagent concurrent game systems, also known as finite multiplayer stochastic games, are a well-studied model in computer science due to their ability to represent a wide range of real-world scenarios involving strategic interactions among agents over a finite amount of iterations (given by the finite-horizon).
+Finite-horizon probabilistic multi-agent concurrent game systems, also known as finite multiplayer stochastic games, are a well-studied model in computer science due to their ability to represent a wide range of real-world scenarios involving strategic interactions among agents over a finite number of iterations (given by the finite horizon).
 The analysis of these games typically focuses on evaluating (verifying) and computing (synthesizing/realizing) which strategy profiles (functions that represent the behavior of each agent) qualify as equilibria.
-The two most prominent equilibrium concepts are the \emph{Nash equilibrium} and the \emph{subgame perfect equilibrium}, with the latter considered a conceptual refinement of the former.
+The two most prominent equilibrium concepts are the \emph{Nash equilibrium} and the \emph{subgame-perfect equilibrium}, with the latter considered a conceptual refinement of the former.
 Computing these equilibria from scratch is, however, often computationally infeasible.
 Therefore, recent attention has shifted to the verification problem, where a given strategy profile must be evaluated to determine whether it satisfies equilibrium conditions.
-In this paper, we demonstrate that the verification problem for subgame perfect equilibria lies in PSPACE, while for Nash equilibria, it is EXPTIME-complete.
-This is a highly counterintuitive result since subgame perfect equilibria are often seen as a strict strengthening of Nash equilibria and are intuitively seen as more complicated.
+In this paper, we demonstrate that the verification problem for subgame-perfect equilibria lies in PSPACE, while for Nash equilibria, it is EXPTIME-complete.
+This is a highly counterintuitive result since subgame-perfect equilibria are often seen as a strict strengthening of Nash equilibria and are intuitively seen as more complicated.